aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2018-13-3-design-patterns-101.md

 ### Composition and Aggregation
 Composition is effectively an ownership relationship, while aggregation is a “contains” relationship.
 In composition, the parts can not exist outside the thing that contains them, but individual things can exist on their own as unique entities in aggregation.

-#### in order to keep this blog short and sticky to the point i recommend you read this blog [Composition and aggregation](https://www.brainbell.com/tutorials/php/abstract-interface-composition-aggregation.html)
+#### in order to keep this blog short and sticky to the point i recommend you read this short blog [Composition and aggregation](https://www.brainbell.com/tutorials/php/abstract-interface-composition-aggregation.html)

 <div class="breaker"></div>

 ## Design Patterns
 follow the link of every pattern to see pattern definition, UML, and code examples

 > Do not forget to trace the code this is the most important step to get familiar with the pattern

 ### [Strategy pattern](https://github.com/aa-ahmed-aa/Design_Pattern/tree/master/Strategy%20pattern)
 Defines a family of algorithms ,encapsulates each one and makes them interchangable. strategy lets the algorithm vary independently